-When the values are at zero the Mod source windows are black.
-As the values move away from zero the windows gain the color of their Mod source group [p.199].
-SC means a SideChain [p.197] can be added; if one exists, its name and level appear.
+When the values are at zero the Mod source boxes are grey.
+As the values move away from zero the windows gain the color [p.199] of their modulation source type.
+"Sidechain" at the bottom means a Sidechain [p.218] can be added; if one exists, its name and level appear.
 Click one of those fields to change its setting.

-11.2.1.3.
+12.2.2.3.
 Removing a Mod

 There are several ways to remove a mod within the Mod source view.
-One way is to double-click the fader in the center strip area.
+One way is to doubleclick the fader in the center strip area.
 The modulation value will be reset to zero and the corresponding Mod source window will become black again.